 - Manly Gay: At least when it was new and fresh.
 It has become retroactively more Camp as it has aged.

 - The Muppet Show Cred: Used "In The Navy" for a sketch with pigs as vikings.
 Gonzo also did an outrageous performance of "Macho Man" together with his chickens and a bunch of leatherman pigs.

 - Music Doesn't Pay: Despite the acclaim they still have to work as policemen/construction workers/etc.

-- Nobody over 50 Is Gay: Back in the 1970s, it was still fairly common for folks to assume that everyone was straight, and the Village People's blatant Manly Gay/Faux Yay theatrics were not yet universally recognized by the audience.
+- Nobody Over 50 Is Gay: Back in the 1970s, it was still fairly common for folks to assume that everyone was straight, and the Village People's blatant Manly Gay/Faux Yay theatrics were not yet universally recognized by the audience.
 Possibly the most extreme example of this was the Department of the Navy backing "In the Navy" as part of a television ad campaign for Navy recruitment.
 May also qualify as Hilarious in Hindsight/Crowning Moment of Funny.